JohnAD/RJSON/README.md

 2. Go
 3. Python

-It would be good for support in other languages, but this author is concentrating strictly on those three.
+It would be good to have support in other languages, but this author is concentrating strictly on those three.

 Because RJSON is about the expression of standard JSON, the libraries need only influence the serialization.
 There is no need for handling deserialization.

-However, it is my intention to also write a linter in Go.
+However, it is my intention to also write a linter in Go at some point.

 ## The Rules